Podonos

 create_evaluator_from_template()

 When you create an evaluation using a template, all the questions and options defined in the template are automatically assigned to the new evaluation.
-This ensures consistency and saves time by reusing pre-defined content.
+This ensures consistency and saves time by reusing pre-defined content.Name of this evaluation session.
+Required and must be non-empty.

 The unique identifier of the template to base the new evaluation on.
-Required to specify the predefined structure and settings for the evaluation.

 Description of this evaluation session.
-Optional.
+This field is for your records.

 Number of evaluations per sample.